bavlynady47-eg/Rhythm-moster/README.md

 Project Title: Rhythm Monster

 Author: Bavly Nady

-Event:
-BEEST Event
+Event: BEEST Event

 How to use the game:

-- Use the D, F, J, K keys to hit the notes as they cross the target line.
+- Use the D, F, J, K keys to hit the notes as they cross the target line to get the highest score .

 - Keep your combo high to maximize your score!